 Lowe KF, Hamilton BA.
 Dairy pastures in the Australian tropics and subtropics.
 In: Murtagh GT, Jones RM, editors.
 Proceedings of the 3rd Australian conference on tropical pastures, Rockhampton, 1986, p.
 68-79.

-Note: If there are more than 6 authors than the first 6 should be listed followed by 'et al.'
+Note: If there are more than 6 authors then the first 6 should be listed followed by 'et al.'

 Tables should be made by using the table function of MS office word, not spreadsheets.
-The Tables caption should begin with label "Table 1" right above the Table having brief description.
-Tables should always be cited in text in consecutive numerical order.
-Footnotes to tables should be indicated by superscript lower-case letters and included beneath the table body.
-The vertical lines should not be used.
+The Tables caption should begin with the label "Table 1" right above the Table having a brief description.
+Tables should always be cited in the text in consecutive numerical order.
+Footnotes to tables should be indicated by superscript lowercase letters and included beneath the table body.
+Vertical lines should not be used.

-The figure legends should begin with a label "Fig. 1" right below the figure having brief description.
+The figure legends should begin with the label "Fig. 1" right below the figure having a brief description.
 Figure parts should be indicated with capital letters (A).
 Figures should always be cited in text in consecutive numerical order and borders around figures should not be used.

 Proofs and Reprints